 Want to know more?
-In our iPhone SE 2 rumours article, we collect and analyse the clues, hints and evidence pointing to the release date of Apple's follow-up to the iPhone SE (which could be imminent, given that Apple has just registered 11 new phone models with the EEC), as well as the iPhone SE 2's tech specs, design, leaked images, new features and UK pricing - so you've come to the right place!
+In our iPhone SE 2 rumours article, we collect and analyse the clues, hints and evidence pointing to the release date of Apple's follow-up to the iPhone SE, as well as the iPhone SE 2's tech specs, design, leaked images (including a render of an iPhone X-style redesign), new features and UK pricing - so you've come to the right place!

 This page will be updated whenever new information emerges relating to the launch of an updated iPhone SE, so check back regularly for the latest iPhone SE 2 rumours.
 For buying advice related to the current range, take a look at our roundup of the best iPhone SE deals as well as our iPhone buying guide.